 How much?
 Always remember that if your pay rise isn't as high as inflation (the rate at which prices rise) then your pay is actually decreasing.
 So why not ask for an 'inflation plus x%' rise, explaining a pay rise at inflation will just keep you level and the x% is because you're now more experienced or better at your job.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the How to ask for a pay rise thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the How to ask for a pay rise thread.

 Bag a Christmas job